How much does a music license cost for a business?

 How much does a music license cost for a small business?

-In the United States, a small business typically pays around $402 per year for an ASCAP General license, approximately $365 for BMI, and around $580 for SESAC.
-The combined minimum across the three main Performing Rights Organisations falls between $1,300 and $1,500 per year before adding GMR or master recording rights.
+In the United States, entry-level licensing from each of the three main Performing Rights Organisations starts in the low hundreds of dollars per year, and SESAC does not publish a public rate card.
+Combined, the three commonly add up to above a thousand dollars per year for a single small venue, before adding GMR or master recording rights.
 In the United Kingdom, the joint PPL PRS Music Licence for a small shop with up to 100 square metres of audible area costs £450.99 plus VAT.

 A proprietary music catalogue consists of musical works produced in-house by a music service provider, outside the collective management system administered by Performing Rights Organisations.
 The works in such a catalogue are not part of the repertoires administered by ASCAP, BMI, SESAC, PPL PRS or equivalent collecting societies, so no PRO fees apply to it.